margue/camunda-bpm-swagger/extension/rest-docs/src/main/resources/rest/overview/date-format.md

 `org.camunda.bpm.engine.rest.jackson.dateFormat`.

-For example,  if the date format should contain milliseconds and timezone information (`yyyy-MM-dd'T'HH:mm:ss.SSSZ`) the following configuration can be used.
+For example,  if the date format should contain milliseconds and timezone information (`yyyy-MM-dd'T'HH:mm:ss.SSSZ`) the following context can be used.

 To achieve this, you can edit the `WEB-INF/web.xml` file as follows: